MichaelVanHouHei/C-Project-/readme.md

 ----test.py
 for creating gif to visualising the data ,parsing the xyzAn files
 ---xyz file
+#project difficult
+since the project is not elasticity enough for us to use any data structure and algothrm,somehow its makes our task more complicated
 # performance problem
 > since that we dont allowed to use any data structure and algothrm , and the searching is linear , so that when the n size is large(number of cars ) it encouter slow performance originally is used in VMD , but since the gui and the result is poor  so , we make a file "xyzAn" for the test.py to visualising the data